HeadyWook/Articles/README.md

 # All my articles are published here

-To view, select on "view code" located above 👆
+To view documents, select on "view code" located above.

+My articles are also on my website [HeadyWook.com](http://headywook.com/) and on the [Internet Archive](https://archive.org/search.php?query=creator%3A%22Heady+Wook%22).